 During the hot and humid months of summer, warm nights might be filled with insects, but they are also rich with hungry bass.
 Anglers looking to night fish for bass should capitalize on these muggy nights as the hot days drive bass into deep water where only a texas rig can reach them.
 The nights then become when bass feed heavily from dusk till dawn.

 Also, similar to angling during the day, a moving pressure system is best.
 If possible, angling during a falling pressure system at night will yield the best results.
 However, because falling pressure systems are usually correlated with storms, be careful in the darkness, which can leave anglers stranded.

 Insider Tip: Paying attention to the moon cycles is one of the most effective ways to capitalize on night fishing.
 Don’t waste time on the water nights with high-pressure systems and a full or new moon.

 A handful of pieces of equipment can make angling for bass at night not only more successful.
 But also more enjoyable and, most importantly, safe.

 Headlamps are an even better alternative.
-Headlamps allow anglers to operate hands-free while having the perfect amount of illumination pointing in their working direction.
+Headlamps allow anglers to operate hands-free while having the perfect illumination pointing in their working direction.

 No matter what form of illumination anglers choose.
 It’s essential to ensure that spare batteries, alternative light sources, and a retention device are available to keep from losing the lights.

-Whether on a boat or from the dock, blacklight can make all the difference when angling at night.
+Blacklight can make all the difference when angling at night, whether on a boat or from the dock.
 When incorporating a fluorescent monofilament line, it shows up as a laser when struck with black light, cutting through the water and illuminating right to the lure.